neetii/neetii/README.md

 ## Hi there 👋 I'm Neeti!

+Sophomore at The University of Texas at Dallas Pursuing a Bachelor of Science in Computer Science

+## More about me
+I have just begun my journey into learning how to tackle real-world problems using Machine Learning and AI as a fellow of the Break Through Tech AI year-long program.
+I am currently seeking internships to apply what I have learned from this program thus far and learn from industry professionals.

+## Past Projects

 <!--
 **neetii/neetii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.